hakoerber/blog.hkoerber.de/source/_posts/2015-09-27-about-this-blog.md

     git push server master

 This assumes the local blog repository is in `~/projects/blog` and the remote is simply called `server`.

+Now with a simple

+    $ publish-blog

+all changes are pushed to the server, the static content is generated and can be accessed over the internet.
+As everything is in git, a post can easily be removed with `git revert`.

 #### Preview server